 At the University of Chicago Medicine Comer Children's Hospital, the safest, most advanced surgical options for the treatment of congenital and acquired heart disease are available to children of any age, even the tiniest newborns.
 Our pediatric heart surgeons have special expertise in complex and high-risk cases — cases that in the recent past were considered inoperable.
 We treat problems early in an effort to reduce unnecessary complications that can arise as the child grows.

-Comer Children's cardiac surgeons perform the full range of surgeries to treat pediatric heart problems and congenital heart defects, including the arterial switch procedure, heart transplantation and "redo" reconstructive procedures in teens and adults who have had prior surgeries for congenital heart disease.
+Comer Children's cardiac surgeons perform the full range of surgeries to treat pediatric heart problems and congenital heart defects, including the arterial switch procedure and "redo" reconstructive procedures in teens and adults who have had prior surgeries for congenital heart disease.

 Before surgery is considered, our specialists review all of the available options to determine the best treatment for your child's heart problem.
 In some cases, children referred for surgery can be treated with catheter-based interventions — procedures that are less invasive than traditional surgery.